 Back to the theme of this thesis - studies concerning the meaning of computer programs, we have conducted three studies relating to explore better techniques for modelling important features and components of programming languages, including container types, distributed programming, and term rewriting.
-We have utilised all three formal semantic techniques in these studies for enabling programmers to gain formal understanding of computer programs, to effectively communicate desired functionalities to computers without being overly specific, and to reason about the executions of computer programs.
+These studies enable programmers to gain formal understanding of computer programs, to effectively communicate desired functionalities to computers without being overly specific, and to reason about the executions of computer programs.